upstash/rag-chat/README.md

 ### Installation

-Install the package using your preferred package manager:
+Install the package using your preferred package manager

 ```sh
 pnpm add @upstash/rag-chat